Legalisation of documents from Tuvalu for use in the Netherlands

 Where can you have your documents legalised?

 First have your document legalised by the Tuvaluan Ministry of Foreign Affairs.
-Then take your document to the Dutch embassy in Wellington, New Zealand to have it legalised again.
+Then take your document to the Netherlands embassy in Wellington, New Zealand for the Dutch legalisation.

 After these legalisation procedures, you can use your document in the Kingdom of the Netherlands.